wowyash/wowyash/README.md

 - 💞️ I’m looking to collaborate on small beginner level projects related to mathematical and statistical modeling.
 - 📫 How to reach me: through my socials (LinkedIn, Instagram).
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: there are no fun facts, there are only facts.
-Or are there?
+All facts are fun.
+Or are they?

 <!---
 wowyash/wowyash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.